Winning $3.3 million Mega Millions ticket sold in California

 One lucky Californian is the state’s newest millionaire after Tuesday night’s Mega Millions drawing for the estimated $1.58 billion jackpot.

-The sole winner of the billion-dollar jackpot matching all six numbers was a person in Florida, however, the second-place prize was sold to a Californian.
+The sole winner of the billion-dollar jackpot matching all six numbers was a person in Florida, however, the second-place prize was sold in Merced County, according to the lottery.

 Tuesday night’s winning numbers were 13, 19, 20, 32, and 33, and Mega Ball 14.
 The Megaplier was 2X.